roman-milk/roman-milk.github.io/a-blackmail-tale.md

  =======

  I hope you enjoyed that as much as I did.
 I know it's not likely, what with me having the lovely Misty, Krista and Abby helping at this end.
 Still, if you did enjoy it, please vote.
-Report_Story #1